dtambussi/minesweeper-api/README.md

 * No tests present, however I did manual test using POSTMAN
 * Probably a json oriented NoSQL DB would have been a better choice, or even PostgreSQL, but tried to make it work with my most usual setup to focus on model implementation
 * Client implementation is a Python script in client_scripts folder.
-To test running it I used https://repl.it/languages/python.
+To test running it I used this website: https://repl.it/languages/python.
 * Commented on Board model toString method so it is understood how board contents are stored in DB
 * There is room for exploring border scenarios, I tried with less that 1000 rows/cols.
 For instance,